 SNSF Starting Grant

-Thinking of applying for an SNSF Starting Grant with the University of Fribourg as your host institution?
+Thinking of applying for a SNSF Starting Grant with the University of Fribourg as your host institution?

-This page provides an overview of the application process at Unifr, including how to request your institutional support letter and how to budget your salary and your project funds, including staff salary.
+This page provides an overview of the application process at Unifr, including how to request your institutional support letter and how to budget your salary and your project funds.

 Getting started